RobertCraigie/pyright-python/README.md

 This project works by first checking if node is in the `PATH` and if it is not then we download node at runtime using [nodeenv](https://github.com/ekalinin/nodeenv) and then install the pyright npm package using `npx`.

+We also automatically upgrade the pyright npm package to it's latest version on every run, see below for how to change this behaviour.

 ## Configuration

 You can configure Pyright for Python using environment variables.